-Most common in wet, poorly drained soil areas, root rot attacks the healthy tissues of the plant.
+Most common in wet, poorly drained soil areas, root rot attacks the healthy tissues of the affected tree.
 This leads to a compromised vascular system; the maple is not able to receive the water and nutrients it needs to survive.

-- Symptoms: “Fruiting structures” forming on bark along trunk and roots; in cases of Phytophthora, “bleeding” cankers appear on wood
+- Symptoms: Affecting the maple tree’s bark, this disease forms “fruiting structures” along the trunk and roots; in cases of Phytophthora, “bleeding” cankers appear on wood.

-- Causes: Most common cause is the Phytophthora fungus; other fungal causes are Fomes, Ganoderma, and Laetiporus
+- Causes: The most common cause is the Phytophthora fungus; other fungal causes are Fomes, Ganoderma, and Laetiporus.

 - Treatment: Total tree removal

 - Risk Level: Serious.
 This is a fatal disease.

 3. Verticillium Wilt

 Verticillium wilt is a fungal infection of the soil that penetrates tree roots and attacks a maple tree’s vascular (or circulatory) system.
 When this happens, water and nutrients are unable to reach branches and leaves.
 Dead leaves will fall to the ground and the soil reabsorbs the fungal disease, potentially setting off a wider verticillium wilt infestation.